janabeck/PPCHiG/python-tools/CR/README.md

 + If you have certain POS tags that contains `-` or `+` and are _always_ ineligible for splitting (e.g., words with dash tags to indicate case in some of the Penn-style corpora), you may name a variable `exclude` in a settings file that contains a regular expression for the tags to exclude.

 + You may also find it necessary to define (in the settings file) a variable `non_words` that contains a regular expression for non-words to exclude.

+`-j` to open a dialog on the command line that will help you join any previously split words (i.e., words ending or beginning with `@`)

+`-v` to validate the corpus file at the POS and phrase level

 #### Less common functions